If you’ve been named the executor or administrator of a family member’s Massachusetts estate, you’ll have your hands full when they pass away.

 Massachusetts and Rhode Island Administration of Estate Attorneys

 If you’ve been appointed as a personal administrator for a will or intestate proceeding, you need the support of top-notch lawyers to guide you through the process.
 When loved ones die intestate or wills are contested, the proceedings can last for years, so it’s important to choose a law firm with the skills and know-how you need to help you manage the challenge.
-The Botelho Law Group is the most well-respected estate administration firm in Fall River Massachusetts.
+The Botelho Law Group is the most well-respected estate planning and estate administration firm in Fall River Massachusetts.
 Call (888) 269-0988 to schedule a free confidential consultation.

 Joseph F. Botelho, Esq.